 For those interested in uncovering the mysterious past of haunted buildings, Phoenix is one city that will certainly not disappoint.
 There are plenty of haunted buildings and ghastly ghost stories to satisfy your curiosity!

-Now, let’s take a look at the 13 most haunted places in Phoenix, AZ:
+Now, let’s take a look at the 13 most haunted places in Phoenix, Arizona.

 2. Orpheum Theatre

-The Orpheum Theatre may look stunning, and it is indeed grand, but do not forget that appearances can be deceiving and this building also has a creepy side to it.
-It is apparently haunted by a ghost known as Mattie who has been spotted by staff and theatergoers alike.
+The Orpheum Theatre may look stunning, and it is indeed grand, but do not forget that appearances can be deceiving, and this building also has a creepy side.
+It is haunted by a ghost known as Mattie, who has been spotted by staff and theatergoers alike.

 3. Saguaro Boulevard